* Goldman Sachs profit doubles, helped by bond trading

 * Coke profit falls on wet weather, weak economy

-The market was also hesitant to make big bets ahead of Federal Reserve Chairman Ben Bernanke's testimony before the House Financial Services Committee on Wednesday.
+Trading was expected to remain subdued ahead of Federal Reserve Chairman Ben Bernanke's testimony on Wednesday before the House Financial Services Committee.
 His comments will be closely analyzed for signs of when the central bank may start reducing its stimulus efforts.

-U.S. homebuilder confidence rose in July to its strongest level in 7-1/2 years as tightening supply and solid demand even in the face of rising mortgage rates fueled the sector's recovery.
+U.S. homebuilder confidence rose in July to its strongest level in 7-1/2 years as tightening supply and solid demand fueled the sector's recovery even in the face of rising mortgage rates.

 Shares of Masco Corp, which makes faucets, cabinets and insulation products, rose 0.5 percent to $20.51 following news of the surge in homebuilder confidence this month.